smastrom/react-rating/README.md

 - Fully responsive and mobile-first
 - Fully accessible with keyboard navigation and custom labels
 - Dependency-free, ~2.5Kb gzipped.
-- Fully typed with IntelliSense completion and infos.
+- Fully typed with IntelliSense infos and completion

 <br />